710lucas/RISC-I-Emu/README.md

 Op2: second operand, provides the 2 bytes corresponding to the second operand

-Op3: third operand, provides the byte corresponding to the third operand
+Op3: third operand, provides the byte corresponding to the third operand. **Is always a register**
 <br>

 a: Value in Op1 (can be either a value in a register or a direct value)